Barely Steamed Asparagus with Basil Vinaigrette

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This is a perfect side dish for low-carb and low-glycemic eating plans and any phase of the South Beach Diet and with the right ingredient choices this dish is also vegan and Paleo.
+This is a perfect side dish for low-carb and low-glycemic eating plans and any phase of the South Beach Diet and with the right ingredient choices this Barely Steamed Asparagus with Basil Vinaigrette can easily be vegan and Paleo.

 Find More Recipes Like This One: